ibm-cloud-docs/containers/cs_clusters.md

 {: shortdesc}

 1. Make sure that you complete the prerequisites to [prepare your account](#cluster_prepare) and decide on your [cluster setup](#prepare_cluster_level).
-2. [Create a Virtual Private Cloud (VPC)](https://cloud.ibm.com/vpc/provision/vpc){: external} with a subnet that is located in the VPC zone where you want to create the cluster.
+2. [Create a Virtual Private Cloud (VPC) on generation 1 compute](https://cloud.ibm.com/vpc/provision/vpc){: external} with a subnet that is located in the VPC zone where you want to create the cluster.
 During the VPC creation, you can create one subnet only.
 Subnets are specific to a zone.
 If you want to create a multizone cluster, create the subnet in one of the multizone-capable zones that you want to use.
 Later, you manually create the subnets for the remaining zones that you want to include in your cluster.
-For more information, see [Creating a VPC using the IBM Cloud console](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console).
+For more information, see [Creating a VPC using the {{site.data.keyword.cloud_notm}} console](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console).<p class="note">Verify that the banner at the beginning of the new VPC page is set to **Gen 1 compute**.
+If **Gen 2 compute** is set, click **Switch to Gen 1 compute**.</p>
 3. If you want to create a multizone cluster, create the subnets for all of the remaining zones that you want to include in your cluster.
 You must have one VPC subnet in all of the zones where you want to create your multizone cluster.
    1. From the [VPC subnet dashboard](https://cloud.ibm.com/vpc/network/subnets), click **New subnet**.
+   2. Verify that the banner at the beginning of the new subnet page is set to **Gen 1 compute**.
+If **Gen 2 compute** is set, click **Switch to Gen 1 compute**.
-   2. Enter a name for your subnet and select the name of the VPC that you created.
+   3. Enter a name for your subnet and select the name of the VPC that you created.
-   3. Select the location and zone where you want to create the subnet.
+   4. Select the location and zone where you want to create the subnet.
-   4. Specify the number of IP addresses to create.
+   5. Specify the number of IP addresses to create.
 VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so create a VPC subnet with enough IP addresses, such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
 If you enter a specific IP range, do not use the following reserved ranges: `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16`.
-   5. Choose if you want to attach a public network gateway to your subnet.
+   6. Choose if you want to attach a public network gateway to your subnet.
 A public network gateway is required when you want your cluster to access public endpoints, such as a public URL of another app, or an {{site.data.keyword.cloud_notm}} service that supports public service endpoints only.
 Make sure to review the [VPC networking basics](/docs/containers?topic=containers-plan_clusters#vpc_basics) to understand when a public network gateway is required and how you can set up your cluster to limit public access to one or more subnets only.
-   6. Click **Create subnet**.
+   7. Click **Create subnet**.
 4. From the [{{site.data.keyword.containerlong_notm}} dashboard](https://cloud.ibm.com/kubernetes/clusters){: external}, click **Create cluster**.
 5. Configure your cluster environment.
    1. Select the **Standard** cluster plan.